DIPlib/diplib/src/documentation/image.md

 That class defines an additional method that can be used to extract the allocated object that owns the data segment, so that it can be used after the `%dip::Image` object is destroyed.
-A simple explanation for how that works is as follows: The custom deleter function in the `std::shared_ptr` object only deletes the object pointed to if that object is in a list kept by the `dml::MatlabInterface` object.
+A simple explanation for how that works is as follows: The custom deleter function in the `dip::DataSegment` object only deletes the object pointed to if that object is in a list kept by the `dml::MatlabInterface` object.
 If one wants to keep the data segment, it is removed from the list, so that when the custom deleter